Hairy cell leukemia

 Leukemic reticuloendotheliosis; HCL; Leukemia - hairy cell

 HCL is caused by the abnormal growth of B cells.
-The cells look "hairy" under the microscope because they have fine projections coming from their surface.
+The cells look "hairy" under the microscope because they have fine projections extending from their surface.

-HCL usually leads to low numbers of normal blood cells.
+HCL usually leads to a low number of normal blood cells.

-The cause of this disease is unknown.
+The cause of this disease is unknown, although certain genetic changes (mutations) in the cancer cells have been found.
 It affects men more often than women.
 The average age of diagnosis is 55.

 - Easy bruising or bleeding

 - Excessive sweating (especially at night)